kyma-project/istio/docs/user/tutorials/01-50-send-requests-using-egress.md

    ...
    ```

-   Check the logs of the Istio egress Gateway:
+10. Check the logs of the Istio egress Gateway:
    ```bash
    kubectl logs -l istio=egressgateway -n istio-system
    ```

-   You should see the request made by the egress Gateway in the logs:
+   If successful, the logs contain the request made by the egress Gateway:
    ```
    {"requested_server_name":"kyma-project.io","upstream_cluster":"outbound|443||kyma-project.io",[...]}
    ```